inthenile/gw2api/README.md

 # To-do(s)

--rewrite buildstorage to display only one build template at a time? maybe -Revisit styling?
+-rewrite buildstorage to display only one build template at a time? maybe <br>
+-Revisit styling? <br>
--add more information as key-value pairs to be displayed for specific endpoints (how many items are in the bank, shared inventory and so forth?)
+-add more information as key-value pairs to be displayed for specific endpoints (how many items are in the bank, shared inventory and so forth?) <br>
-<s>-Maybe use a table instead of grids for results?</s>
+<s>-Maybe use a table instead of grids for results?</s> <br>
--Fix other endpoints (bank, materials etc.).
+-Fix other endpoints (bank, materials etc.). <br>
 <s>-Change it so that not all data is fetched immediately; data should be fetched and saved when user flips through pages?
 Make the initial fetch request and get the length of the result; then call pagination and makePage; only then call each fetch request as the user clicks next button?
-Save the results that have already been fetched so they don't have to be fetched each time the page is visited after the initial request.</s>
+Save the results that have already been fetched so they don't have to be fetched each time the page is visited after the initial request.</s> <br>
--Maybe add a way to add multiple API's and switch between them? (unsure) -Other pages?
-More detailed information in a given endpoints?
+-Maybe add a way to add multiple API's and switch between them? (unsure) <br>
+-Other pages?
+More detailed information in a given endpoints? <br>